The Synthetic Hilbert Additive Group Scheme: Derived Algebraic Geometry and HKR

 Note that the group completions map $\bN \to \bZ$ induces a map $\bG_m \to \bA^1$ of spectral schemes.
 Moreover, the natural numbers is a comodule over the integers via the coaction

 and this induces an action

 of stacks.
-We will define $\bA^1 / \bG_m$ to be the quotient, in the $\infty$-category of fpqc sheaves on connective commutative algebra, with respect to this action.
+We will define $\bA^1 / \bG_m$ to be the quotient, in the $\infty$-category of fpqc sheaves on connective commutative algebras, with respect to this action.
 See for details~\cite{SAG}*{Appendix B}.
-The quotient $\bA^1 / \bG^1$ is a geometric stack, so its $\infty$-category of quasi-coherent sheaves is well-behaved; in particular, it is presentable stable $\infty$-category with a symmetric monoidal structure~\cite{SAG}*{Corollary 9.1.3.2}.
+The quotient $\bA^1 / \bG_m$ is a geometric stack, so its $\infty$-category of quasi-coherent sheaves is well-behaved; in particular, it is presentable stable $\infty$-category with a symmetric monoidal structure by Proposition \ref{prop geometricstack}.

-Since $\bG_m$ is a group scheme, we can and will also consider its classifying stack $B\bG_m$.
-As a first step towards the equivalence between quasi-coherent sheaves over $\bA^1 / \bG_m$ and filtered spectra, the second author proves that quasi-coherent sheaves precisely correspond to graded spectra.
+Since $\bG_m$ is a group scheme, we can also consider its classifying stack $B\bG_m$.
+The second author proves the following equivalences.

 \begin{proposition}[Moulinos] We have equivalences

 of symmetric monoidal $\infty$-categories. \end{proposition}

 We will refer to the functor which assigns to a filtered spectrum a quasi-coherent sheaf over $\bA^1 / \bG_m$ as the \emph{Rees construction}.
 In particular, we will denote the symmetric monoidal functor by